vpn-util/tabledog/README.md

 ## The solution

-For that reason, the *TableDog* server exists: It provides a standard, ASCII-based, TCP/IPv4 frontend, which can be used modifying the different table files and triggering the *UniNAT*-refresh.
+For that reason, the *TableDog* server exists: It provides a standard, ASCII-based, TCP/IPv4 frontend, which can be used for modifying the different table files and triggering the *UniNAT*-refresh.

 The TCP-interface has been designed as [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop)